 In tables, use text (e.g. footnotes) rather than shading to define the contents of a table cell.

 In a small number of specific documents (e.g. for safety signs), it is necessary to specify colours and show examples.
 Colours are considered to be important if there is a risk of misinterpreting or misusing a document when it has been printed in black and white.
 Refer to a specific colour if this is needed.
-An “IMPORTANT” statement, in bold, is placed before the Scope to explain the use of colour.
+An “IMPORTANT” statement, in bold, is placed between the title and the Scope on page 1 of the document to explain the use of colour.
 The choice of statement depends on the category of colour appearing in the document.
 ISO/CS provides fixed wording for these statements.

 The use of boxes to present text is discouraged as they cannot be cross-referenced as a specified element of the document.
 Instead use figures, tables or a separate subclause.
 The exception is for sector-specific standards, in which boxes are used to reproduce the text from the generic standard.